 Part-Time or Full-Time: Both

 Program Locations: Pueblo & Fremont

 Career InformationThe criminal justice program prepares students to transfer as juniors to a four-year institution to pursue a bachelor’s degree in criminal justice.
 Graduates can seek a career in federal, state, and local criminal justice agencies.
 This includes correctional institutions, juvenile corrections and varied treatment facilities, law enforcement agencies, courts, private security, and forensic investigation work.

-Program DescriptionThe CRJ program provides an in-depth analysis of the three components of the criminal Justice system (law enforcement, the judicial system. and corrections) with special emphasis on criminology, substantive criminal law, procedural criminal law, and constitutional law.
-It places a strong emphasis on reading and comprehension skills, written and verbal communication skills, and empathetic awareness of cultural diversity.
+What Will I LearnCourses in criminal justice provide an in-depth analysis of the three main components of the criminal justice system, law enforcement, the judicial system, and corrections, with special emphasis on criminology, substantive criminal law, and constitutional law.
+It places a strong emphasis on reading and comprehension skills, written and verbal communication skills, and empathic awareness of cultural diversity.

-Your entrance into any CRJ course of study, or your subsequent graduation, is no guarantee, explicit or implied, that you are employable in the criminal justice system.
-Further, if you are cannot be placed and/or remain in the course CRJ 287, Cooperative Education/Internship, after two good-faith attempts at placement, neither PCC nor its employees accept responsibility in respect to your inability to complete or meet fulfillment requirements of the degree.
+Your entrance into any criminal justice course of study, or your subsequent graduation, is no guarantee, explicit or implied, that you are employable in the criminal justice field.
+Further, if you cannot be placed and/or remain in the course CRJ 280, Cooperative Education Internship, after two good-faith attempts at placement, neither PCC nor its employees accept responsibility in respect to your inability to complete or meet fulfillment requirements of the degree.